Save time & costly mistakes. Our experts will recommend the best software for your needs. Call for a free consultation: (888) 234-5128

 Given the wide variety of software available, the task of choosing one solution is daunting.
 To help you narrow the field, below we present four common buyer goals.
 One or more of these goals might align with your needs.

-If you are faced with the task of staffing a workday with multiple shifts to assign and time-off requests to approve--such as the shift-work found at hospitals, grocery stores, or restaurants--and need better tools to track your workforce, you need to build up the workforce administration pillar of your HRIS.
+Manage a large pool of employees working in shifts.
+If you are faced with the task of staffing a workday with multiple shifts to assign and time-off requests to approve—such as the shift-work found at hospitals, grocery stores or restaurants—and need better tools to track your workforce, you need to build up the workforce administration pillar of your HRIS.
 Many solutions either feature a built-in payroll system to help when running massive payrolls, or integrate effectively with your current payroll software to ensure all hours worked by employees are compensated.
 Representative vendors: LaborView, TimeAttend, TimeForce.

 For buyers, this offers the opportunity to benefit from larger corporate resources, but it can also lead to disruptions as acquired companies are integrated and product offerings are rationalized.
 In anticipation, buyers should lock in rates and service/maintenance terms in their contract as this can save them a headache down the line.

 Smaller vendors attract venture capital.
 Following on the heels of recent acquisitions by large software companies of smaller HR software vendors, venture capitalists are now pouring money into HR startups.
 In March 2013, PeopleMatter—an hourly worker management software solution—received $19 million in funding, while in January 2013 InternMatch—a solution focused on matching university students to employers—raised $1.2 million.
 Expect more companies to launch, and more product innovation in this market, in 2013.